longbui99/Time-Extension/README.md

 ### Favorites
 ![Clock](./readme/favorite.png)
 - Add/Remove from favorite/todo list.
-- Navigate to favorite ticket by clicking on their ticket-key
+- Navigate to favorite issue by clicking on their issue-key

 ## Keyboard Shortcuts
 - **Ctrl + Shift + Digit[1,3]**: To navigate to the particular tab.